LoyolaChicagoBooks/introcs-csharp/rst/compoundconditions.rst

 Since you only get to consider a B as a grade if the grade was *not* already set to A, the second part of the compound condition above is redundant.

+There are a couple more wrinkles with compound Boolean expressions introduced later in :ref:`short-circuit`.

 .. _congressEx:

 Congress Exercise